ab/jekyll-theme-tufte/README.md

 ## Usage

-TODO: Write usage instructions here.
-Describe your available layouts, includes, sass and/or assets.
+If you are new to Jekyll, check out the [Jekyll documentation](https://jekyllrb.com/docs/home/) first.

+### Some theme specifics

+- The **large site title (and subtitle)** can be switched on/off by setting the value for `header` in `_config.yml` to false.

+- The **order of pages** in the menu can be determined by defining a `weight` for the pages.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/jekyll-theme-tufte.
+Bug reports and pull requests are welcome on GitHub at https://github.com/ab/jekyll-theme-tufte.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.

-## Development
+## Development of the theme

 To set up your environment to develop this theme, run `bundle install`.